activisthandbook/activisthandbook/articles/strategy/types.md

 ### Reform society or build alternatives?

 Do you try to change society from within, or do you build alternatives that allow people to step out of society into a new one?
-An example of the former: ask the local municipality to build a community garden.
+An example of the former: organise a protest to pressure the local municipality to build a community garden.
 An example of the latter: get some people from your neighbourhood together and turn an empty plot into a community garden yourself.

 ### Decide top-down or bottom-up?